Oskar Dirlewanger: World War II

 In the early summer of 1944, during Operation Bagration, his Sonderregiment suffered heavy losses while fighting against the regular forces of the Red Army.
 Its remnant managed to retreat back to Poland.
 There, it was then hastily rebuilt and reformed as a Kampfgruppe formation under the command of SS-Gruppenführer Heinz Reinefarth and used in the suppression of the Warsaw Uprising, fighting first against the Polish insurgents since early August and later also helping to defeat the Polish People's Army's attempt to help Warsaw through a bridgehead in late September.
 Here, Dirlewanger, again using human shields and his other notorious methods from Belarus, gained further reputation for his brutality, becoming known in Poland as the "Executioner of the Warsaw Uprising".
 During early August, the Kampfgruppe Dirlewanger participated in the Wola massacre, together with Reinefarth's collection of police and security SS units systematically exterminating tens of thousands of residents of the Wola district of Warsaw.
+SS-Brigadeführer Ernst Rode, Erich von dem Bach-Zelewski's chief of staff, testified post-war that Dirlewanger received a handwritten order from Himmler.
+The order, issued in Hitler's name, instructed Dirlewanger to destroy Warsaw and granted him the authority to "kill anyone he wished, as he pleased".
 The role of Dirlewanger in the beginning days of the massacre may have been limited, and Dirlewanger himself may not have arrived until 7 August.
-According to Snyder, Dirlewanger burned three of Wola’s hospitals with patients inside, while the nurses were "whipped, gang-raped and finally hanged naked, together with the doctors" to the accompaniment of the drinking song "In München steht ein Hofbräuhaus".
+According to Snyder, Dirlewanger burned three of Wola's hospitals with patients inside, while the nurses were "whipped, gang-raped and finally hanged naked, together with the doctors" to the accompaniment of the drinking song "In München steht ein Hofbräuhaus".
 Later, his men "drank, raped, and murdered their way through Warsaw's Old Town, slaughtering civilians and fighters alike without distinction of age or sex."
 There, again, thousands of wounded in hospitals were shot and set on fire with flamethrowers, and the soldiers "burned prisoners alive with gasoline, impaled babies on bayonets and stuck them out of windows and hung women upside down from balconies."

 During his time in Warsaw, Dirlewanger acquired a translator by the name of Dr. Kryńska, who gained insight into Dirlewanger.
 He described Dirlewanger as totally believing in the "racial mission to 'cleanse' the east."
 He further noted that Dirlewanger was "extremely greedy" and that he "looted incessantly".
 The stolen property was systematically forwarded to his own warehouse in Germany, which already held goods looted from Belarus.